Track MCP LogoTrack MCP

 2. Tool Call: The LLM calls the sequentialthinking tool with the current thought, structured according to the ThoughtData model.

-3. AI Complexity Analysis: The system uses AI-powered analysis to determine the optimal thinking sequence based on problem complexity and type.
+3. AI Complexity Analysis: The system still performs AI-powered analysis to capture complexity metadata and diagnostic signals.

 5. Parallel Processing: Multiple thinking agents process the thought simultaneously from their specialized perspectives: